robotic-vision-lab/CropTrack-A-Tracking-With-Re-Identification-Framework/README.md

 exponential moving average prototype feature bank to improve appearance-based association.
 Evaluated on publicly available agricultural MOT datasets, CropTrack demonstrates consistent identity preservation, outperforming traditional motion-based tracking methods.
-Compared to the state of the art, CropTrack achieves significant gains in identification F1 and association accuracy scores with a lower number of identity switches.
+Compared to the state of the art, CropTrack achieves significant gains in association accuracy and identification precision scores with a lower number of identity switches.

 More information on the project can be found on the [CropTrack website](https://robotic-vision-lab.github.io/croptrack).